 b.
-Install the DCAP QPL package (If the CSP has a specific QPL then you need to install that one):
+Install the DCAP QPL package (If the CSP has a specific QPL then you need to install that one): sudo zyper install -no-gpg-checks libsgx-dcap-default-gpl

-'''

-$ sudo yum install --nogpgcheck libsgx-dcap-default-qpl

-'''

 Intel® SGX Application Developer

 In addition to installing the Intel® Software Guard Extensions Platform Software (Intel® SGX PSW), you should also install the Intel® SGX Software Development Kit (Intel® SGX SDK) and the prerequisite software.